|Years||1960 Women’s European Rowing Championships (8o 4th)

 Full accounts of Ann’s international years can be found here:

 The UU group did carry on rowing domestically too.
-Ann was in their B crew for the Fours Head in 1967 and in 1968 she persuaded then to do the Boston Marathon, which they completed in 5 hours, 17 minutes and 58 seconds.
+Ann was in their B crew for the Head of the River Fours in 1967 and in 1968 she persuaded then to do the Boston Marathon, which they completed in 5 hours, 17 minutes and 58 seconds.
 “Everybody hated it except me,” she remembers, “Because I didn’t know at the time that I had an ultra-distance gene which came out later.”
 More on this shortly.

-In 1970 she qualified as an umpire, and did her fair share of that but in terms of her own sport, she switched her attention to long-distance race walking.
+In 1970, like many of her United Universities friends, she qualified as an umpire, and did her fair share of that but in terms of her own sport, she switched her attention to long-distance race walking.

 Long distance walking